 Privacy model

-- Plans and annotations are never sent to any server
+- Plans and annotations are never sent to any server — the data lives entirely in the URL hash

 - No analytics, no tracking, no cookies on the share portal